The Green Bible: Reception

 The Sierra Club, The Humane Society, and the Eco-Justice Program have all officially endorsed the Green Bible.
 Reaction to the Green Bible among Christian leaders has been mixed.
 Some leaders have praised the concept of the Green Bible, but have raised issues with how some content is presented, stating that the environmental message deemphasizes the Bible’s central message of the Gospels.
 Richard Land, head of the Southern Baptist Convention’s Ethics & Religious Liberty Commission said about the edition: "Sure it's important, but when they asked Jesus what was most important, he said, 'Love your God, and love your neighbor as yourself.'
 He didn't say anything about creation".

 Evangelist Matthew Sleeth stated that the Green Bible may help bridge the gap between liberal and conservative Christians.

-Reception among political leaders

-Reception to the Green Bible has also been differed among political leaders.
 Larry Schweiger, President of the National Wildlife Federation praised the Green Bible for giving "solid context" for environmentalism.
 In contrast, some conservatives, like talk show host Pat Gray, accused the Green Bible of merely being a marketing gimmick and money-making scheme for HarperCollins.